GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

     }
 ```

-A glimpse at the snippet above shows that while it is a Kotlin code, there are some
+A glimpse at the snippet above shows that while it is Kotlin code, there are some
 familiar elements from regular Java already, like package name and import statements.
 Further decomposing it reveals lack of semicolons in the end of the lines and differences
 in variable and function declarations.
 But also some obvious similarities like code block